scalameta/metals/website/blog/2018-12-12-fast-goto-definition.md

 )
 ```

+With this index, we can lookup which file defines `scala.Some` and then parse
+`Option.scala` on-demand (like we do for Java) to find the position where
-Our challenge is to build this index as fast as possible.
+`def isEmpty: Boolean` is defined.
+The challenge is to efficiently build the
+index.

 ## Initial solution

-The first implementation of the Metals indexer used the
+One approach to build the index is to use the
+[Scalameta](https://scalameta.org/) parser to extract the toplevel classes of
-[Scalameta](https://scalameta.org/) parser.
-This parser does not desugar the
+each source file.
+This parser does not desugar the original code making it
-original code making it useful for refactoring and code-formatting tools like
+useful for refactoring and code-formatting tools like
 [Scalafix](http://scalacenter.github.io/scalafix/)/[Scalafmt](http://scalameta.org/scalafmt).
 I'm also familiar with Scalameta parser API so it was fast to get a working
 implementation.
 However, is the parser fast enough to parse millions of lines of
 code on every server startup?

-According to JMH benchmarks, parsing a sizable corpus of Scala code, the
+According to JMH benchmarks, the Scalameta parser handles ~92k lines/second
-Scalameta parser handles ~92k lines/second.
-The benchmarks use the "single-shot"
+measured against a sizable corpus of Scala code.
+The benchmarks use the
-mode of JMH, for which the documentation says:
+"single-shot" mode of JMH, for which the documentation says:

 > "This mode is useful to estimate the "cold" performance when you don't want to
 > hide the warmup invocations."